wp-plugins/kindred-posts/readme.txt

 * The initial version, stay tuned for updates and new features.
 = 1.1 =
 * Restructuring of plugin and upgrades to the administration section.
+= 1.2 =
+* Added "Test Mode" so you can now see how website visitors view the widget.
+Also fixed a few bugs.

 == Upgrade Notice ==